aksyuk/xaringan_custom_templates/README.md

 # xaringan_custom_templates

- repo for css and images for presentations
+This is a repo for my css and images for presentations, generated via `xaringan` R package.